Quantum clocks are more precise than classical ones: Introduction

+Moreover, it is interesting to ask whether quantum features in clocks could provide an advantage.
+In order to make a comparison, one can introduce the notion of a classical clock as a quantum clock which has lost its quantum properties through decoherence.

+This \doc~proves a fundamental connection between the size of a quantum or classical clock and its attainable precision.
+Namely we find that there exist quantum mechanical clocks based on \cite{WSO16}, whose precision represents a quadratic improvement over the best classical clocks of the same size.

+The precision of a clock can then be defined via the regularity of its ticks.
+We ask the simple operational question: \textit{How many ticks can a clock output before the uncertainty in its next tick has grown to be as large as the interval between ticks?} This precision measure, introduced in~\cite{Pauletal2017}, is referred to as $R$ (Section \ref{Accuracy of Quantum Clocks}).

-We use the term \emph{quantum clocks} for a clock whose dynamics is not subject to any constraints other than those imposed by quantum theory.
+We use the term \emph{quantum clock} for a clock whose dynamics is not subject to any constraints other than those imposed by quantum theory.
 Their internal state can therefore be represented by a density operator in a $d$-dimensional Hilbert space, and the transition from the clock's state at a time $t_1$ to its state at time $t_2$ corresponds to a trace-preserving completely positive map.
-We also consider the special case of \emph{classical clocks}.
-Their state space is, by definition, restricted to a fixed set consisting of $d$ perfectly distinguishable states and their probabilistic mixtures | the ``classical'' states.
+We also consider the special case of \emph{classical clocks}, where decoherence is assumed to occur on a timescale that is much shorter than the processes responsible for the generation of ticks.
+Their state space is therefore restricted to a fixed set consisting of $d$ perfectly distinguishable states and their probabilistic mixtures | the ``classical'' states.
 In this case, a state transition from time $t_1$ to $t_2$ is most generally represented by a stochastic map. \Mspace

-Our main results are bounds on the accuracy $R$ of clocks depending on the clock's size~$d$.
-On the one hand, we prove that, for any fixed $\eta > 0$, there exist quantum clocks of large enough dimension whose accuracies scale as
+Our main results are bounds on the precision which depend on the clock's size~$d$.
+On the one hand, we prove that, for any fixed $\eta > 0$, there exist quantum clocks whose precision scales as

-That is, quantum clocks can have an accuracy that grows essentially quadratically in the clock's size for large $d$.
-We prove this statement by construction, showing that the so-called \wso~Clocks proposed in~\cite{WSO16} achieve this bound.
-On the other hand, we prove that the accuracy of any classical clock is upper bounded by
+That is, quantum clocks can have a precision that grows essentially quadratically in the clock's size for large $d$.
+We prove this statement by construction, showing that the so-called \wso~clocks proposed in~\cite{WSO16} can achieve this scaling under the appropriate circumstances.
+On the other hand, we prove that the precision of any classical clock is upper bounded by

-and show that a simple stochastic clock, previously studied in \cite{ATGRandomWalk} in the context of the Alternate Ticks Game, saturates this bound.
-Combining Eqs.~\eqref{eq_quantumlowerbound} and~\eqref{eq_classicalupperbound}, we conclude that for large size~$d$, quantum clocks outperform classical ones quadratically in terms of their accuracy~$R$.\Mspace
+and show that a simple stochastic clock, studied in \cite{ATGRandomWalk} in the context of the Alternate Ticks Game, saturates this bound.
+Combining Eqs.~\eqref{eq_quantumlowerbound} and~\eqref{eq_classicalupperbound}, we conclude that for large size~$d$, quantum clocks outperform classical ones quadratically in terms of their precision~$R$.\Mspace